 Excavation and off-site disposal of soil with contaminant concentrations exceeding clean-up levels (Soil Alternative 10), was selected as the remedial alternative for soil Operable Units S-1, S-2, S-3, and S-4.
 This alternative will: (1) effectively eliminate the primary exposure pathways; (2) provide adequate overall long-term protection of human health and the environment through reduction of mobility, toxicity, and volume of contaminants at the site; (3) be reasonably cost-effective; and (4) allow for many beneficial future land uses at the site.
-The extent of petroleum hydrocarbon contamination in soil Operable Unit S-5 has not been sufficiently assessed, so it was not appropriate to perform a detailed analysis of alternatives and select a recommended remedial alternative for this operable unit.
-However, it is anticipated that petroleum hydrocarbon contamination in Operable Unit S-5 will be cleaned up (if necessary) during site-wide soil clean-up efforts using one of the final candidate alternatives.
+Deed restrictions will be used to control exposure to contaminants remaining after remediation in areas where future land use is to be restricted.